 Why should we worry about this?
 Food comes from soils, around 95% of our food is produced in our soils by the farmers.
 If we want healthy food, we need to have healthy soils.
 Without efforts to rebuild soil health, we could lose our ability to grow enough nutritious food to feed the planet’s population.
-In addition to food, fertile soil produces raw materials and store and clean the water we use.
+In addition to food, fertile soil produces raw materials and stores and cleans the water we use.
 Soils help us to fight climate change because it has a great stock of soil organic carbon.
 Also, soil hosts a crucial part of our planets’ biodiversity, as soil is home for around a quarter of Earth’s biodiversity.
 With all this, soil helps us reduce different risks, including floods.
 Soil degradation creates a vicious cycle in which less carbon is stored, nutrients are lost and therefore the world gets hotter and the land in general becomes degraded.

 What can we do?
 The soil under our feet is too often ignored.
 Soils are very important for our life on the planet Earth.
 We need to protect, preserve and manage sustainably this precious resource.
 Healthy soils contribute to human health, and especially to the planet health.
 We need to scale up the sustainable management of our soils, and where the soils are degraded, we need to restore them.
 Let’s start respecting our soils.
 Otherwise we are compromising our future.

 In Carbon Action we develop and research ways of accelerating soil carbon sequestration and verifying the results scientifically.
 Carbon farming nurtures soil and secures sustainable food production.